Career in medicine in Singapore [guide]

 Career in medicine, lifelong studying

-A career in medicine is far less productive.
+In reality, a career in medicine is far less productive.
 And a person in training spends far more time studying.

 Furthermore, learning is a lifetime commitment.
 This is due to new procedures and drugs or information arising daily.